-Author, historian instructor and lifelong student, Andi Wittwer lives in Hayward, WI on her family’s 100-year-old farm.
+Author, historian instructor and lifelong student, Andi Wittwer lives in Hayward, WI grew up on her family’s 115-year-old farm.
 Armed with a BA in Anthropology and twenty-five years of service in the Sawyer County Historical Society, she recreates northern Wisconsin rural life from 1900-1971.
-Her first book, “Let the Secrets Die” begins the saga of the Jewell Johnson Mysteries, exploring small town life and solving a murder hidden for three generations.
+Her first book, “Let the Secrets Die” begins the saga of the Jewell Johnson Mysteries, exploring rural Wisconsin life and solving a murder hidden for three generations.

-“I’ve lived in Northern Wisconsin nearly all my life where I am a Wesleyan pastor and teacher.
-My BA degree is in Anthropology from the University of Wisconsin, Madison, and among my many other interests and hobbies, I have always loved reading and studying local and world history.
+“I’ve lived in Northern Wisconsin nearly all my life.
+My received a bachelor’s degree in Anthropology from the University of Wisconsin, Madison.
+Among my many other interests and hobbies, I have always loved reading and studying local and world history.
+More recently I have discovered the academic use of the Internet and social media.
 I use many of the themes and ideas I have come across as “grist for the mill” in my books.

 My grandfather’s farm is near Round Lake and just ‘down the road’ from the Lac Courte Oreilles Reservation.
-I taught several different classes on campus and especially loved the jail program for the LCO Ojibwe Community College in the Oshki Bimaadiziiwen program.
+I taught several different classes on campus and taught students of LCO Ojibwe Community College in the Oshki Bimaadiziiwen Incarcerated Education program.
 During this time I have acquired a large amount of knowledge about Ojibwe history and customs.

-Besides my family and FaceBooking, my favorite thing is visiting my friends in Guatemala.
-Right now I am working on “Done Running,” the next Jewell Johnson mystery…and “The Secret of San Pedro La Laguna,” that will wrap up the three book series.
-I truly hope you will enjoy reading and learning from my little ‘history mysteries’.”
+Besides my family and many friends, my favorite thing is visiting Guatemala.
+The second book in the series, “Done Running,” will be released in January, 2019 and the last Jewell Johnson mystery “The Secret of San Pedro La Laguna” will wrap up the three book series.
+I truly hope you will enjoy reading and learning from my little ‘history mysteries’.